Farratto/WalkThisWay/README.md

 ### Change Log

+* v3.0.11: FIXED: Dash sometimes doubling on client side.
+Throwing error when opening speed window from client side for the first time and SC not loaded.
+Rare errors when not using speed syntax correctly.
 * v3.0.10: FIXED: exhaustion handling woudld sometimes throw an error.
 * v3.0.9: FIXED: was not handling speed on certain NPCs well.
 * v3.0.8: FIXED: max effects were being listed twice in speed window